How the UK EV Charger Grant Works for Homeowners in 2026

 If you are qualified for the UK government EV charger grant, you’ll receive either a maximum of £350 or up to 75% off the cost to purchase and install a socket, whichever amount is lower.

-Here’s an example.
-Say that your total cost of buying and installing an EV chargepoint is around £420.
+Here’s an example: Say that your total cost of buying and installing a home EV chargepoint is around £420.
 The home EV charger grant will cover 75% of this amount.
 Hence, you will get a subsidy of £315.

 Now, say your total installation cost is £600.
 75% of that amount is £450.
 However, since the grant is capped at £350, you’ll only get £350.
 This means that you need to shell out the remaining £250 to cover the full installation cost.

-Who is Eligible for the EV Charger Grant?
+Who Is Eligible for the UK EV Charger Grant for Homeowners?

 You can apply for the UK’s EV chargepoint grant if you meet the following property and vehicle requirements.